Eyal001/hackaton1/README.md

 We fetch API from spotify to search for music and get the preview URL that we are listenning to in the exercises

 in sessions.py :
-We are reading the json file 'exercises sessions.json' and display step by step a random exercise depending on the user choice
+We are reading the json file 'exercises sessions.json' and display step by step a random exercise depending on the user choice .
+We select a music from the spotify API and call the speak instruction function in a different threading so we can hear the music in the same time as the instructions

 in menu.py :
 Waiting for the user to chose wich exercise he wants to do